Weekend Recap: Bandon girls win Oakland tournament

 NORTH BEND 52, ELMIRA 40: Megan Proett had 13 points and Adrianna Frank added 12 as the Bulldogs beat the visiting Falcons for their third win in a row.

 “We had a great first half and a decent second half,” North Bend coach Mike Forrester said.
-“WE have definitely gotten better the last three gamese
+“We have definitely gotten better the last three games.

 “We are starting to figure out how to work with each other and I think our girls are starting to figure out what their role is and what each of them has to do in order for us to compete.”